alf808/soupy-rigmarole/businessbox.md

   * [x] Send an alert whenever Cloudtrail controls are tampered with
   * [x] Send an alert whenever CloudWatch controls are tampered with
-  * [0] Send an alert whenever someone logs in with the root user account for any organization
+  * [x] Send an alert whenever someone logs in with the root user account for any organization